The global non-linear stability of the Kerr-de Sitter family of black holes: Asymptotic analysis of linear waves

 with $N_\cZ$ the number of parameters in the modification map $z$, due to the surjectivity assumption \eqref{EqAsyExpMainMod}.

 For $\bfc\in \C^{N_\cZ}$, we recall the notation $u_{w,\wt w}^{\bfc}$ from \eqref{EqAsyExpRegUz0}.
 For $w\in W$, $\wt w\in\wt W^{14}$, and $k=0,\ldots,N$, we then define

 with $s_k$ given below.
 Thus, $C_{w,\wt w;k}$ is the space of all $\bfc\in\C^{N_\cZ}$ for which the asymptotic expansion of the solution $u_{w,\wt w}^{\bfc}$ of the corresponding initial value problem does \emph{not} contain any terms corresponding to resonances in $\Im\sigma>-r_k$.
-The regularity which we can easily prove for $u_{w,\wt w}^{\bfc}$ under the assumption that it decays exponentially at rate $r_k$ is $14-s_k$ as stated, with
+By Proposition~\ref{PropAsyExpRegRecall} \eqref{ItAsyExpRegRecall3PropSingDecay}, the regularity which we can obtain for $u_{w,\wt w}^{\bfc}$ under the assumption that it decays exponentially at rate $r_k$ is $14-s_k$ as stated, with